-According to Indiana Knife Law of IC.
-35-47-2-7, the statue prohibits giving or selling a deadly weapon to any intoxicated person.
+According to the Indiana Knife Law of IC.
+35-47-2-7, the statute prohibits giving or selling a deadly weapon to any intoxicated person.
 According to IC.
 35-47-4-10, you cannot sell any knife and deadly weapon to a minor under 18 years without the written consent of the parents.

 There are no restrictions or limitations in concealing or openly carrying knives and blades in Indiana (IN).
-Only illegal knives such as throwing stars and ballistic knives are not allowed to use, buy, sell, manufacture and carry in Indiana.
+Only illegal knives such as throwing stars and ballistic knives are not allowed to be used, bought, sold, manufactured, and carried in Indiana.

 Penalty for Breaching the Federal Rules of Indiana Knife Law

 For breaching the federal rules of Indiana Knife Law, you may fall under Level 3 felony, and he or she will be imprisoned for one year in the country jail.

 Limitation on the Length of Knives in Indiana